 Deep learning has recently shown much promise for NLP applications.

-Unlike most approaches in which documents or sentences are represented
+Traditionally, in most NLP approaches, documents or sentences are represented

 recursive nature of natural language.
 We explore recursive neural